benelan/build-sizes/README.md

 # Build sizes

- A small script that provides production build sizes to assist with optimization.
+A small script that provides build sizes to assist with optimization.

 <br>
 <div align="center">